 Many women, following the birth of their children, find that their breasts have drooped and lost both elasticity and volume.
 Some are unlucky enough to have developed low breasts from the start.
-There are also those who have lost large amounts of weight leaving empty loose skin.
+Some have lost large amounts of weight leaving empty loose skin.

 Breast Uplift Surgery – Your Questions Answered

 What is a mastopexy?